<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 • Diversification: Buying an investment property adds to your investment portfolio, which spreads out your risk and reduces your portfolio’s overall volatility.

 • Tax benefits: We weren’t just going to leave you with a teaser.
-Real estate investments can come with many tax benefits, including mortgage loan interest deduction, operating expenses, property taxes, insurance, and depreciation.
+Real estate investments can come with many tax benefits, including mortgage loan interest deductions, operating expenses, property taxes, insurance, and depreciation.

 How to Finance and Buy an Investment Property